B3narD/Aligned-view-generator/README.md

 ### Rotation of camera:
 The method applied virtual cameras with their orientations straight forward to human orientation, obtained by PCA.
-This process was completed Hua.
+This process was completed Hua. #TODO: complete dataset generating of this approach.